Fuerteventura is a surprising island, very dry but with magnificent contrasts of color: turquoise waters, white sand, black and red rocks…

 20. Caleta de Fuste Natural Pools

-Caleta de Fuste is a very touristy town with lots of hotels and a large beach, which is of no interest from a landscape point of view.
+Caleta de Fuste is a very touristy town with lots of hotels(our selection of hotels here) and a large beach, which is of little scenic interest.
 But if you enjoy the seafront promenade as you head north, you’ll find a rocky promontory with a natural pool that appears at low tide.

 Good closed-toe shoes are a must, even if it’s just to see it from above.